andyqwartz/SERENDIPPO_WEBSITE/_posts/2024-2-2-June-Cavlan.md

 <h3>Technical and Environmental Considerations</h3>

-L'excellence technique de l'enregistrement Live Room est indéniable, bénéficiant d'une ingénierie sonore professionnelle au Bridge Recording Studio.
-Cependant, cette perfection technique ne compense pas entièrement la perte d'intimité et de cohésion interne observée.
-La présence d'autres musiciens, while enriching the arrangement, adds a dimension of psychological pressure that subtly influences the vocal performance.
-This pressure, though subtle, affects directly June Cavlan's performance by further disturbing her body memory, already compromised by the change in posture.
+The technical excellence of the Live Room recording is undeniable, benefiting from professional sound engineering at Bridge Recording Studio.
+However, this technical perfection does not fully compensate for the observed loss of intimacy and internal cohesion.
+The presence of other musicians, while enriching the arrangement, adds a dimension of psychological pressure that subtly influences the vocal performance.
+Cette pression, bien que subtile, affecte directement la performance de June Cavlan en perturbant davantage sa mémoire corporelle, déjà fragilisée par le changement de posture.

-Dans la configuration intime de son domicile, sans public ni autres musiciens présents, l'artiste bénéficie d'une sécurité émotionnelle et psychologique lui permettant de mobiliser pleinement sa mémoire corporelle et ses ressources vocales, aboutissant ainsi à une interprétation harmonique plus cohérente et plus juste.
+In the intimate setting of her home, without an audience or other musicians present, the artist benefits from emotional and psychological security that allows her to fully mobilize her body memory and vocal resources, resulting in a more coherent and accurate harmonic interpretation.

-La configuration orchestrale, comprenant piano, violons, alto, violoncelle et contrebasse, crée une texture sonore riche mais impose des contraintes supplémentaires en termes de coordination et d'interaction musicale.
-Ces exigences, combinées au changement de posture, contribuent à une légère désynchronisation entre la voix et l'accompagnement.
+The complete orchestral configuration - comprising Luther S. Allison on piano, Hava Polinsky and Nami Nazar on violins, Cameron Williams on viola, Wangshu Xiang on cello, and Jared Beckstead on double bass - creates a rich sound texture but imposes additional constraints in terms of coordination and musical interaction.
+These requirements, combined with the change in posture, contribute to a slight desynchronization between voice and accompaniment.

 <div class="section-separator">
   <hr>